XuanL17/CogMir/README.md

 Hi, I'm currently sorting out the readme part, which will soon be posted here; thanks.
 ---

-CogMir is an open-ended Multi-LLM Agents framework designed to explore how large language models (LLMs) mirror human cognitive biases and exhibit irrational yet prosocial decision-making.
+CogMir is a multi-LLM agent framework designed to explore how large language models (LLMs) mirror human cognitive biases and exhibit irrational yet prosocial decision-making.
 Our research highlights the potential of using systematic hallucination properties in LLMs to better understand and enhance their social intelligence.

-If you find our work helpful or thought-provoking, please cite us at:
+😊If you find our work helpful or thought-provoking, please cite us at:

 ```bibtex
 @inproceedings{